Our knowledge of orthopaedics. Your best health.

 Arthroscopy is a procedure that orthopaedic surgeons use to visualize and treat problems inside a joint.

 The word arthroscopy comes from two Greek words, "arthro" (joint) and "skopein" (to look).
 The term literally means "to look within the joint."
 During elbow arthroscopy, your surgeon inserts a small camera, called an arthroscope, into your elbow joint.
-The camera displays pictures on a television screen, and your surgeon uses these images to guide miniature surgical instruments.
+The camera displays pictures on a monitor, and your surgeon uses these images to guide miniature surgical instruments.

 Because the arthroscope and surgical instruments are thin, your surgeon can use very small incisions (cuts), rather than the larger incision needed for open surgery.
 This results in less pain for patients, less joint stiffness, and often shortens the time it takes to recover and return to favorite activities.